Carpodaptes: Paleoecology

 Carpodaptes prospered during the late Paleocene and some species made it through the early Eocene.
 Fragments of Carpodaptes have been notably found in the Swan Hills of Canada, Big Horn Basin, and Clark Forks Basin in Wyoming.
 This suggests that Carpodaptes lived in a subtropical, humid climate in which there would have been plenty of flora to seek refuge from larger animals.
 This coincides with the hypothesis that Carpodaptes mainly consumed fruits and nuts as there is a corresponding diversification of plant species in the late Paleocene.
-At the same time, insects began to recover from the Paleocene–Eocene Thermal Maximum which allowed Carpodaptes to expand into broader niches with a broader dietary requirement.
+At the same time, insects began to recover from the Paleocene–Eocene Thermal Maximum (PETM) which allowed Carpodaptes to expand into broader niches with a broader dietary requirement.
 The radiation of insect herbivores in the late Paleocene is a possible explanation of a rise in CO_{2} levels at the end of the Paleocene.
 This would have been in part of Carpodaptes radiation into scansorial insectivores.
 It could also explain why many species of Carpodaptes did not survive through the Paleocene-Eocene boundary.
+Dental microwear and the wedge-like morphology of its trigonid and fourth mandibular premolar suggest that C. hazelae was omnivorous.